imjoseangel/sandbox/doc/automation.md

 Hitting excellence is the result given by the confidence gained by the Team during the whole process, but also from the business.

-Investing time in new ways of working and techniques is essential to continue improving.
+**Automation doesn’t mean taking away the creative process.** Investing time in new ways of working and techniques is essential to continue improving.
 Getting out of our comfort zone, discussing and applying our learning to our job are symbols of a well-balanced Team.